Promotion Policies and Procedures

 III.
 Decision-Making Process

 - Originating Academic Units: Recommendations for promotion originate with the basic academic unit.
 Each unit shall develop written procedures to be utilized in promotion considerations.
 Each basic academic unit shall also develop specific written standards for promotion to each professorial rank, which reflect its mission and at the same time meet university criteria.
 These procedures and standards must have the approval of the dean and the Provost and Vice Chancellor.
 Subsequent changes in approved standards or procedures must similarly be approved.
 After written standards for promotion have been ratified by the academic unit, the dean, and the vice chancellor, the primary responsibility of evaluating individual promotion requests in terms of those standards shall be assigned to the faculty in the academic unit(s) in which the request for promotion is made.
-Once the faculty has made its evaluation and recommendations, the results should be reversed only for reasons which are stated in detail.
+Once the faculty has made its evaluation and recommendations, the results should be reversed only for reasons which are stated in detail, showing evidence of deliberate and thoughtful review derived from a full and fair consideration of the promotion case.

 Basic academic unit procedures should identify the nature and composition of promotion committees.
 Procedures should also allow for a formal vote of "appropriate faculty members" for the promotion committee's consideration in a given promotion decision.
 At a minimum, the "appropriate faculty members" for the formal vote shall include all professors who hold tenured appointments for promotion to the rank of professor, all professors and associate professors who hold tenured appointments for promotion to the rank of associate professor.
 Academic units may decide that non-tenured faculty holding the rank for which a candidate is being considered should also participate in formal votes regarding any or all ranks.